Beth Mullikin, MS, BSN, RN

 Beth joined the CHES in 2014 as the Executive Director.
-She obtained her Bachelors of Arts in Psychology from Lawrence University in Appleton, WI, a Master’s of Science in Continuing Adult and Vocational Education from the University of Wisconsin – Madison in 2005, and a Bachelor's in Science in Nursing from Edgewood College in Madison, WI in 2017.
-Beth also works part-time as a nurse on a psychiatric unit at a long term care facility.
-Before joining CHES she devoted 11 years working in continuing medical education (CME) at the University of Wisconsin School of Medicine and Public Health in Madison, WI where she provided leadership and administration for accreditation as well as development and implementation of continuing medical education courses locally and nationally.
-Her goals for progamming at CHES are to provide a variety of healthcare educational courses that meet ongoing and acute educational needs of learners of multiple healthcare disciplines, that courses reflect effective educational strategies that contribute to a more competent healthcare workforce, and to help address the healthcare workforce shortages in the Madison and surrounding communities.
+She obtained a Bachelors of Arts in Psychology from Lawrence University in Appleton, WI, a Master’s of Science in Continuing Adult and Vocational Education from the University of Wisconsin – Madison, and a Bachelor's in Science in Nursing from Edgewood College in Madison, WI.
+Before joining CHES she devoted 11 years to the continuing medical education (CME) field, providing leadership in educational development, accreditation and administration.
+Her goals for progamming at CHES are to provide educational experiences that meet ongoing and acute needs of learners from multiple healthcare disciplines, maximize the use of simulation technology to promote critical thinking in clinical situations, and build partnerships with community members and organizations to nurture the healthcare workforce in Madison and surrounding communities.
+Beth also holds a part-time position as a nurse at a long-term care facility for residents with mental illness and is an American Heart Association BLS Instructor.
+In her spare time, she enjoys being with her husband and their two dogs, family and friends.

 Tina joined CHES in 2016 as a Healthcare Simulation Specialist.
-She earned her BSN from Edgewood College in 1991 and is currently enrolled at Chamberlain College of Nursing for her MSN in Education.
+She earned her BSN from Edgewood College and her MSN in Education from Chamberlain College of Nursing.
 Tina’s clinical experience lies in maternal child, surgical services, and occupational health.
-She is a Certified Worksite Wellness Program Specialist and Manager and a CPR instructor.
-Tina enjoys watching students learn and grow and looks forward to future work as a nurse educator.
-In her spare time she enjoys biking, running, and has a new found passion for kayaking.
+Tina finds that one of the most fulfilling parts of her job is encouraging professional growth and development through all aspects of learning.
+In her spare time, she enjoys biking, running, kayaking, and traveling with her family.

 Anne Saeugling-Coke, BS